sroecker/LLM_AppDev-HandsOn/workshop/Darmstadt_v1.md

 ### Some ideas for experimentation & improvement

-We've collected a few ideas and tried to cluster them according to their required skill level.
+We've collected a few ideas and tried to cluster them according to their required skill level:

 **Beginners**: